open-policy-agent/gatekeeper/website/docs/expansion.md

 ---
-id: expansion title: Expansion
+id: expansion
+title: Early Rejection of Generator Resources
 ---

 > 🚧 This feature is in _alpha_ stage and it is not enabled by default.

-Expansion allows Gatekeeper to run policy on resources created by other resources.
+Gatekeeper can be configured to reject generator resources that might create a resource that violates a policy.
 For example, users could configure Gatekeeper to immediately reject deployments that would create a `Pod` that violates a constraint instead of merely rejecting the Pods.
 To achieve this, Gatekeeper creates a "mock resource" for the `Pod`, runs validation on it, and aggregates the mock resource's violations onto the parent resource (the `Deployment` in this example).

 To use this functionality, users must first specify which resources should be " expanded" by creating 1 or more `TemplateExpansion` custom resources.
 Then, in